Germany Furniture Market Size and Share

 Germany Furniture Market Analysis by Mordor Intelligence

-The Germany furniture market is valued at USD 21.22 billion in 2025 and is forecast to reach USD 27.20 billion by 2030, growing at a 5.09% CAGR.
+The Germany furniture market size is valued at USD 21.22 billion in 2025 and is forecast to reach USD 27.20 billion by 2030, growing at a 5.09% CAGR.
 Germany's furniture market grapples with sluggish sales, a reflection of dampened consumer sentiment and persistent economic uncertainties.
 Households, pinched by high inflation and soaring living costs, are tightening their belts on discretionary spending.
 This shift has notably affected demand, especially in the mid to lower-end segments.
 Yet, there is a glimmer of hope for 2025: a potential easing of inflation coupled with rising real wages could herald a modest recovery.
 Notable growth sectors include online retail, healthcare furniture, and modular solutions, all spurred by urbanization and an aging population.
 Regulatory pressure from the EU Ecodesign for Sustainable Products Regulation (ESPR) is steering producers toward circular designs, while hybrid work keeps home-office demand elevated.

 Key Report Takeaways